Skip to Content

 Knowing When Your Pears Are Ripe for Picking

 Varieties like ‘Bartlett’ develop a golden hue, while ‘Anjou’ and ‘Bosc’ might simply lighten in color.
-The stems should give a gentle twist, indicating readiness for a gentle descent to earth.
+The stems should give a gentle twist, indicating readiness.

 Proper Techniques for Harvesting to Avoid Damage

-Handle with care is the rule of thumb when it comes to picking pears.
-Use both hands if necessary to twist the fruit gently off the tree, minimizing any jarring or bruising that might affect storage life.
-Consider using a gentle pull or twist towards the sky to help ease the pear from its branch without resistance.
+The rule of thumb when picking pears is to handle with care.
+If necessary, use both hands to gently twist the fruit off the tree, minimizing bruising that might affect storage life.
+Gently pull or twist the pear towards the sky to help remove it from the branch easily.

 Delightful Pear Recipes to Tantalize Your Taste Buds